Expected Reading Time: 7 minutes

 If you add a lamp that already exists as a template for a virtual sensor, as shown in the following image, then the settings look like this: you only have to select the device and the corresponding template for the model and then make adjustments regarding any desired utility meter, certain activation functions or multiplication factors.

-With PowerCalc, we not only have the option of measuring devices with an energy meter in Home Assistant, but also other electronic devices/objects whose values we know.
+With PowerCalc, we not only have the option of measuring devices with energy meters in Home Assistant, but also other electronic devices/objects whose values we know.
 We can choose between already stored templates (Virtual power (library), independently filled with values (Virtual power (manual) or real, already existing, energy sensors (Energy from real power sensor) choose.

 In addition, we can even group energy sensors (Group), which is very useful for several lamps at a dining room table, for example.
 You still need a separate energy sensor for each lamp, but you can access the aggregated values of the group directly in dashboards and evaluations.
 Finally, you can also create a sensor for the daily energy of sensors of your choice (Daily energy).